maggiezh/Udacity_LinuxServerConfig/README.md

         IV. chmod 644 .ssh/authorized_keys
     * login to server using the private key and the passphrase: sudo ssh grader@34.194.172.98 -p 22 -i /root/.ssh/linuxCourse
-3. Change the SSH port from 22 to 2200:
+3. Change the SSH port from 22 to 2200, before testing the access via 2200, don't delete port 22
     * sudo vi /etc/ssh/sshd_config
     * update the port number from 22 to 2200 in /etc/ssh/sshd_config.
     * restart ssh: sudo service ssh restart